mmondics/aiops-z/README.md

 #### What Actions are Available for OpenShift on IBM Z Targets?

 There are different action types for different target environments, and not all of them apply to OpenShift on IBM Z. For example, Turbonomic can generate actions to scale cloud VMs to instance types that have discounted rates to reduce cloud consumption costs.
-This type of action is simply out of scope for an OpenShift cluster running on-premises, as is the case with most IBM Z clients.
+This type of action is typically out of scope for an OpenShift on IBM Z cluster running on-premises.

 For OpenShift on IBM Z, Turbonomic can generate the following actions:

 - Vertically Scale Containers - resize container spec sizes

     If a containerized application needs more CPU or memory to ensure it's running with desired performance, Turbonomic can scale up the container spec.
 In OpenShift terms, this means adjusting the resource requests and/or resource limits applied to the application pods.
-The reverse is just as important - if a container is overprovisioned - if it has too much CPU or memory assigned to it - these resources are going to waste.
+The reverse is also important - if a container is overprovisioned - it has too much CPU or memory assigned to it - these resources are going to waste.
 Overprovisioning is a common issue in the containerized world, and it leads to inefficient use of resources, lack of resources for other applications that need it, and wasted money.

     This is the action that we will be demonstrating later in this section.